Last updated: March 10th, 2023

-It’s damp, quiet, peaceful, and you’re surrounded by some of the tallest and oldest trees in the world.
+It’s damp, quiet, and peaceful, and you’re surrounded by some of the tallest and oldest trees in the world.

 The California redwoods are special to me for several reasons, but most notably they’re special because they give me a strong feeling of being home.

 I grew up in Santa Cruz, where weekends were either spent at the beach or hiking through the redwoods at Big Basin or Henry Cowell State Park.

-This is all to say that I love the California redwood forests and I’ve been to a lot of them throughout the state.
+This is all to say that I love the California coastal redwoods and I’ve been to a lot of them throughout the state.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free advice and travel tips.